Here's what's on in November:

 - The Kit Group takes place on Tuesdays from 1-3PM in the Board Room.
 To sign up, please call 416.537.2455, ext 271, or drop by the Harm Reduction Room on the first floor.

-- The ID Clinic will take place on Wednesday November 18th from 10AM-12PM.
+- The next ID Clinic will take place on Wednesday November 19th from 10AM-12PM.

 - A housing worker from West End Housing Help is available on Monday afternoons from 1-4PM.
 For more information, or to book an appointment, please call 416.537.2455 or speak to the first floor receptionist.